Demo

 Zluri’s access management assists your IT team in conducting routine access review.
 These reviews involve evaluating users' existing access permissions to determine whether they should continue having the access permissions.
 By reviewing the user access rights, your IT team can easily detect if any user holds unauthorized or excessive user access rights.
 Accordingly, your team can right-size their permissions or restrict access to critical applications.

-Also, with Zluri, your team can record the user access review audits.
+Also, it's highlighted in Kuppingercole's research and analysis report that with Zluri, your team can record the user access review audits.
 These records can be presented as evidence of compliance by demonstrating that access permissions align with these updated compliance regulations.
 This way, you can avoid paying hefty fines and being non-compliant.

 Generates Curated Reports